alphagov/verify-service-provider/README.md

 Translates a base64 encoded `samlResponse` into json that describes the desired scenario.
 A different Response is provided depending on the scenario provided in the `samlResponse` parameter.
 See Stub Verify Hub for further details on the scenarios https://github.com/alphagov/verify-service-provider/tree/master/prototypes/prototype-0/stub-verify-hub.

+prototype-0 version of Verify Service Provider has a slightly modified api from the final version.
+It is made to work hand in hand with stub-verify-hub.
+While the API is similar to the final design, the content of base64 encoded `samlResponse` is expected to be json instead of saml.

+See Stub Verify Hub for further description of the possible scenarios and samlResponses: https://github.com/alphagov/verify-service-provider/tree/master/prototypes/prototype-0/stub-verify-hub

 ```
 Content-Type: application/json
 POST /translate-response